 Oxford is United Kingdom's oldest University City.
 It is situated in the Oxfordshire county along the rivers Thames and Cherwell.
 The climate of Oxford is maritime temperate with warm summers and mild winters.
 Avoid booking cheap hotels in October if you don't want to have a wet vacation.
-Instead, book one of Oxford cheap hotels in March when it is warm and dry.

 Oxford was originally called “Oxanforda” when the city was first occupied during the Saxon period.
 The city was first mentioned in the Anglo-Saxon Chronicle in 912 and the settlement started around the St. Frideswide's nunnery during the 8th century.